Lovely-Development-Team/MottoBotto/README.md

 # MottoBotto
 MottoBotto is a configurable Discord bot with a penchant for mottos and words to live by.
 It sends nominated mottos to an AirTable base for further use.

+## Default Usage TLDR

+* Nominate somebody else's message as a potential motto with `!motto` in a reply to the message.
+* Change your leaderboard emoji with a direct message to MottoBotto of `!emoji <new-emoji>`.

 ## Interacting with MottoBotto

 To nominate a motto for consideration, reply to the Discord message with one of MottoBotto's trigger phrases.
-The default triggers can be found in the [section below](#mottobottos-defaults).
+The default triggers can be found in the [section below](#motto-nomination).
 MottoBotto will respond to your message with an emoji reaction indicating whether the nomination was accepted, rejected, invalid, or previously nominated.

 ### Rules MottoBotto follows when accepting mottos